Sheikh Muhammad

 Sheikh Muhammad (1560–1650), also known as Shekh Mahammad (Mohammad), Sayyad Shaikh Mahammad Qadiri, Shaikh Muhammad Shrigondekar (lit.
-Sheikh Muhammad of Shrigonde), and Sheikh (Shekh) Mahammad-baba, was a Muslim saint-poet who is venerated by Hindus.
-He is considered the most well-known Marathi Muslim poet.
+Sheikh Muhammad of Shrigonde), and Sheikh (Shekh) Mahammad-baba, was a Muslim saint-poet who is also venerated in the Hindu Varkari tradition.
+He is the most well-known Marathi Muslim poet.
 He is the author of the Yoga-samgrama (Yoga-sangrama).

 Background

 Sheikh Muhammad was born and lived his life in Shrigonda (Shrigonde), Maharashtra, India.
 He was the son of Raje Muhammad, a Qadiriyya (Kadri, Qadiri) Sufi.
 His guru was the Hindu Vaishnava (sect worshipping the Hindu god Vishnu) saint Changa Bodhale, who was also the guru of Janardan Swami, the guru of the saint-poet Eknath (1533–1599).
 Changa Bodhale, known as Said Changasaheb Kadri in Sufi traditions, is considered an avatar of the Hindu god Dattatreya and was a disciple of Sheikh Muhammad's father.

 Works and teachings

 Sheikh Muhammad is the author of the Yoga-samgrama, the Pavana-vijaya, the Nishkalanka-prabodha, and the Jnanasagara, in addition to many songs and abhangas (devotional poems).
 His writings show the influence of both Hindu bhakti and Muslim Sufi traditions, and he was a follower of the Advaita Vedanta school of Hindu philosophy.
 These writings reveal his knowledge of the tenets of bhakti traditions, as well as his literary skills in "chaste idiomatic Marathi".

 The Yoga-samgrama, composed in 1645 and containing 2319 ovis (poems), is his magnum opus.
 The central theme of this philosophical work is "the soul's struggle to realize and experience God".
 It adopts a similar metaphor from the Dnyaneshwari by the saint-poet Dnyaneshwar (1275–1296), in which the atman (soul) is the warrior riding the horse of the Mind and battles the armies of Ego and other passions in its quest to attain glory as Brahman ("Supreme Reality").
 Sheikh Muhammad cites examples from the Hindu scriptures such as the Puranas and other philosophical treatises to convey his ideas.
 The Yoga-samgrama has references to the Hindu gods Rama, Krishna (both forms of Vishnu), Vishnu, and Shiva.
 Each of the eighteen chapters of the treatise begins with a prayer to Ganesha, the god of beginnings, who is invoked at the start of a book in keeping with Hindu tradition.
 However, Sheik Muhammad's writings reveal his monotheistic beliefs, which are rooted in Islam.
 He describes Hindu gods as formless (Nirakari), unmanifest (Avyakta), without form or qualities (Nirguna), and invisible (alaksa) (see Hindu views on monotheism).
 Sheikh Muhammad preaches the Oneness of God:

 Even though Sheikh Muhammad identified himself as Muslim by birth, he had chosen the Hindu god Vithoba, a form of Krishna-Vishnu in Maharashtra, as his patron deity.
 His "socio-religious awareness" is evident in this poem dedicated to Vithoba as Krishna: